 • Chocolate Covered Pretzels: Easy No-Bake Treat in 15 Minutes

 If you made this fudge, drop a comment below and let me know how it turned out.
-Ratings help others find the recipe — and I’d love to hear your spin on it.
+Ratings help others discover the recipe, and I’d love to hear your spin on it.
+Don’t forget to save it to Pinterest so you can easily find it whenever you need a quick, chocolatey treat!

 #Chocolate Fudge #Chocolate Fudge recipe #easy Chocolate Fudge